The Short Answer

 Application Errors

-Incorrect or incomplete information is one of the most common causes of delay.
-Missing postcodes, wrong dates, or gaps in address history will cause the application to be returned for correction.
+Wrong or missing information is one of the most common reasons for a delay.
+Missing postcodes, wrong dates, or gaps in your address history will get the application bounced back for correction.

 Police Force Backlogs

-Some police disclosure units process applications faster than others.
-Forces with staffing vacancies, IT system changes, or high volumes can hold applications for weeks.
+Some police disclosure units work through applications faster than others.
+Forces dealing with staffing shortages, IT changes, or higher application volumes can sit on a check for weeks.

 Paper vs Online Submission

-Paper applications are significantly slower than electronic ones.
-Postal delays, handwriting errors, and manual processing all extend the timeline.
+Paper applications are noticeably slower than electronic ones.
+Postal delays, handwriting that has to be rekeyed, and manual processing all add time.

-In early 2026, a number of police forces across England and Wales are experiencing longer than usual processing times for Enhanced DBS checks.
-The number of aged cases, which are applications that have been with a police force for more than 60 days, more than doubled between September 2025 and January 2026.
+In early 2026, a number of police forces across England and Wales are taking longer than usual to process Enhanced DBS checks.
+The number of aged cases, meaning applications that have been with a police force for more than 60 days, more than doubled between September 2025 and January 2026.

-The forces most affected include Hampshire and Isle of Wight, Sussex, Thames Valley, Cumbria, Durham, North Yorkshire, and Northumbria, among others.
-The causes include IT system replacements, staffing vacancies, new staff in training, and higher than expected application volumes.
-Standard and Basic DBS checks are largely unaffected by these delays because they do not require a local police force review.
+The forces most affected include Hampshire and Isle of Wight, Sussex, Thames Valley, Cumbria, Durham, North Yorkshire, and Northumbria.
+The causes are a mix of IT system replacements, staffing vacancies, new staff still in training, and higher application volumes than expected.
+Standard and Basic DBS checks aren’t really affected by this, because they don’t go through a local police force review.

-This is worth knowing if you are a self-employed worker applying for an Enhanced DBS check.
-It does not mean your application will be delayed, but it does mean you should apply as early as possible rather than waiting until a client or commissioner asks for the certificate.
+If you’re a self-employed worker applying for an Enhanced DBS check, this is worth knowing.
+It doesn’t mean your application will be delayed, but it does mean you should get it in early rather than waiting until a client or commissioner asks for the certificate.

 How the Process Works for Self-Employed Applicants

-Since 21 January 2026, self-employed workers in England and Wales who are paid to work in regulated activity with children or vulnerable adults can apply for Enhanced DBS checks for the first time.
-Previously, this route was only available through an employer.
+Since 21 January 2026, self-employed workers in England and Wales who are paid to work in regulated activity with children or vulnerable adults can apply for an Enhanced DBS check for the first time.
+Before that, the only route was through an employer.

-When you apply through a registered platform like self-employed-dbs.co.uk, the process follows the same five stages described above.
-The key differences are practical rather than procedural.
+When you apply through a registered platform like self-employed-dbs.co.uk, you go through the same five stages outlined above.
+The differences are practical rather than procedural.

-Your application is submitted electronically, which removes the delays associated with paper forms and postal processing.
-Digital identity verification speeds up the initial stages, confirming who you are before the application reaches the DBS.
-The platform also checks your application for errors before submission, reducing the risk of it being returned at Stage 1.
+Your application is submitted electronically, so there’s no paper form or postal processing to slow things down.
+Digital identity verification handles the early stages, confirming who you are before the application reaches the DBS.
+The platform also reviews your form for errors before it goes anywhere, which cuts the risk of it bouncing back at Stage 1.

-Once submitted, processing times are the same as for any other applicant.
-A Standard DBS check will typically come back within 2 to 14 working days.
-An Enhanced DBS check averages around 14 working days, but may take longer if the police force review is slow.
-You will receive your certificate by post and can then register for the DBS Update Service within 30 days to keep it current.
+Once submitted, your processing time is the same as anyone else’s.
+A Standard DBS check will usually come back within 2 to 14 working days.
+An Enhanced DBS check averages around 14 working days but can take longer if the police force review is slow.
+You’ll get your certificate by post and can then register for the DBS Update Service within 30 days to keep it current.

 How to Avoid Delays

-You cannot control how fast a police force processes its records, but you can control everything else.
-Most avoidable delays happen before the DBS even starts the checking process.
+You can’t control how fast a police force works through its records, but you can control everything else.
+Most avoidable delays happen before the DBS even starts the check.

 Apply online.
-Electronic submissions are validated automatically and reach the DBS system faster than paper forms.
-Every day saved at the submission stage is a day gained on the other end.
+Electronic submissions are validated automatically and hit the DBS system faster than paper forms.
+Every day saved at the start is a day saved at the end.

 Get your details right.
-Double-check your full name (including any previous names), date of birth, national insurance number, and complete address history for the past five years.
+Double-check your full name (including any previous names), date of birth, national insurance number, and your complete address history for the past five years.
 Every address needs a full postcode.
 Every date needs to be accurate.
-Gaps in your address timeline will flag a query and add time.
+Gaps in the timeline will flag a query and add time.

-Have your identity documents ready.
-You will need valid photo ID such as a passport or driving licence, plus proof of address dated within the last three months.
-Having these to hand before you start the application avoids the back-and-forth that slows things down.
+Have your ID ready.
+You’ll need valid photo ID such as a passport or driving licence, plus proof of address dated within the last three months.
+Having these to hand before you start the application saves the back-and-forth that slows things down.

 Apply early.
-If you know a client, parent, or regulatory body will ask for your DBS certificate, do not wait until they request it.
+If you know a client, parent, or regulator is going to ask for your DBS certificate, don’t wait until they do.
 Start the process now.
 An Enhanced DBS check that takes two weeks feels routine.
-The same check that takes six weeks feels like a crisis, if you only applied the day a client asked for it.
+The same check that takes six weeks feels like a crisis if you only applied on the day someone asked for it.

 A DBS certificate has no official expiry date.
-The information on it is accurate on the date it was issued, and nothing on the certificate changes after that point.
-If something new is added to your criminal record after the certificate was printed, it will not appear until a new check is carried out.
+The information on it is accurate on the day it was issued, and nothing on the certificate changes after that.
+If something new ends up on your criminal record later, it won’t show until a fresh check is done.

-In practice, most employers and clients treat a DBS certificate as current for one to three years, depending on their sector and safeguarding policies.
-Ofsted, for example, typically expects school staff to renew their Enhanced DBS checks at least every three years.
+In practice, most employers and clients treat a DBS certificate as current for one to three years, depending on their sector and safeguarding policy.
+Ofsted, for example, usually expects school staff to renew their Enhanced DBS check at least every three years.
 The Care Quality Commission has similar expectations for care workers.
-But these are organisational policies, not a legal expiry date set by the DBS.
+But those are organisational policies, not a legal expiry date set by the DBS.

-For self-employed workers, the question is slightly different.
-Your clients may ask when your certificate was issued and decide for themselves whether it is recent enough.
-This is where the DBS Update Service becomes particularly valuable.
+For self-employed workers, the question shifts slightly.
+Your clients can ask when your certificate was issued and decide for themselves whether it’s recent enough.
+That’s where the DBS Update Service comes in.

 The DBS Update Service and Why It Matters

 The DBS Update Service is an annual subscription that keeps your Standard or Enhanced DBS certificate current.
-It costs £16 per year and you must register within 30 days of your certificate being issued.
+It’s ยฃ16 a year, and you have to register within 30 days of your certificate being issued.

-Once registered, your clients can check the status of your certificate online for free.
-If nothing has changed since the certificate was issued, it confirms that the check is still current.
-If something has changed, the client will be told that new information is available, and a fresh DBS check will be needed.
+Once you’re registered, clients can check the status of your certificate online for free.
+If nothing has changed since the certificate was issued, the status confirms it’s still current.
+If something has changed, they’ll be told there’s new information available and a fresh DBS check is needed.

-For self-employed workers, this is a practical tool.
-Instead of paying for a new DBS check every time you take on a new client, you can direct them to the Update Service to verify your existing certificate.
-It saves money, reduces paperwork, and removes the waiting time of a fresh application.
+For self-employed workers, this is practical.
+Instead of paying for a new DBS check every time you take on a new client, you can point them at the Update Service to verify the certificate you already have.
+It saves money, cuts the paperwork, and avoids the wait for a fresh application.

-If you do not register within the 30-day window after your certificate is issued, you lose the option entirely and would need to apply for a new DBS check before you can register.
-To find out more about how this works, including what it costs and what is included, visit the DBS check costs page.
+Miss the 30-day window after your certificate is issued and you lose the option.
+You’d then need to apply for a new DBS check before you could register.
+For more on how it works, including what it costs and what’s covered, see the DBS check costs page.

-Once your application has been submitted to the DBS, you can track its progress online using the government’s free tracking service.
-You will need your application reference number (beginning with E or F0), your surname, and your date of birth.
+Once your application has been submitted, you can track it online through the government’s free tracking service.
+You’ll need your application reference number (it starts with E or F0), your surname, and your date of birth.

-The tracking service shows which of the five stages your application is currently at.
-If your application has been at Stage 4 for more than 60 days, you can submit an escalation request through the tracking service.
+The tracker shows which of the five stages your application is sitting at.
+If it’s been at Stage 4 for more than 60 days, you can raise an escalation request through the tracking service.
 The DBS will then contact the relevant police force and ask them to prioritise the application.
-After escalation, the police have 10 working days to complete their review.
+After escalation, the police have 10 working days to finish their review.

-If your application has been in progress for more than 28 days and you are in financial hardship or your employment is at risk, you can also contact the DBS directly by email at customerservices@dbs.gov.uk or by phone on 0300 0200 190.
-You may be asked to provide evidence, such as correspondence from a client confirming that your work depends on receiving the certificate.
+If your application has been in progress for more than 28 days and you’re in financial hardship or your work is at risk, you can also contact the DBS directly by email at customerservices@dbs.gov.uk or by phone on 0300 0200 190.
+They may ask for evidence, such as a message from a client confirming that your work depends on the certificate coming through.

 Frequently Asked Questions